3pontos-tech/firaga/docs/development/docker-project-setup-guide.md

 If you face any permission denied errors (e.g., related to logs or cache), ensure your `entrypoint.sh` is correctly applying permissions as `root`.

+### 7. X Debug

+Check xdebug.launch.json on examples folder, if you are a VSCode user this is may be helpful to run X Debug in Docker + Vscode.

 ## Troubleshooting

 * **"Permission denied" errors:** Ensure you've followed the UID/GID synchronization steps in the `Dockerfile.dev` and that your `entrypoint.sh` handles `chown` and `chmod` as `root` before switching users.
 Rebuild the `php` image (`docker-compose build --no-cache php`) if you make changes to the Dockerfile.